BillyArnold/decision-maker/README.md

 Here are some planned features and ideas for future development:

-- **UI Improvements**
-  - Further tidy up and polish the user interface for a more intuitive and visually appealing experience.

 - **Multi-User Decisions**
   - Allow multiple users to collaborate on the same decision, share factors, outcomes, and ratings.